The Rifle's Spiral

 Listen, now, we won't tell anyone

-But you're gonna tell the world
+But you gonna tell the world

-So life ain't then any fun
+This whole life ain't then any fun

-Now your viscera unfurl
+Now your viscera unfurls

 As you rise, rise from your burning fiat

-Go, go get my suitcase, would you?
+And go, go get my suitcase, would ya?

-You've thoroughly blown their mind
+You've thoroughly blown their minds

-And now I must have passage on the lines
+And now I must have passage home

-To the veins from your heart
+Your life's two veins from your heart

-You're not invisible, now
+You're not invisible now

 You just don't exist